Resource access management in Azure

 Figure 11.
 Azure resource policy.

 The next control is a check that the request does not exceed an Azure subscription limit.
 For example, each subscription has a limit of 980 resource groups per subscription.
-If a request is received to deploy an additional resource group once the limit has been reached, it is denied.
+If a request is received to deploy an additional resource group when the limit has been reached, it is denied.

 Figure 12.
 Azure resource limits.